Blackhole for Bad Bots – Quick Start

 Here’s how it works: you add a hidden link to your site.
 You instruct bots to NOT follow that link.
 Any bots that disobey will be logged and denied further access.
 It’s that simple.
-To learn more, demo, and download, check out the original blackhole tutorial.
+To learn more, demo, and download, check out the original Blackhole tutorial.

 Standalone PHP Version

-/blackhole/ directory plus three files:
+/blackhole/ directory that contains three files:

 .htaccess– protects the log file